 educate, increase ethical standards, and promote professional well being among

-We offer qualifying courses for real estate appraisers as
+preparation courses for real estate appraisers in New York, as well as classroom-style continuing

-well as continuing education seminars for appraisers and real estate professionals.
+education classes for appraisers and real estate professionals.